Skin Cancer Awareness Month: Protect Yourself with These 3 Tips

 Tip #3: Photosensitivity

 Photosensitivity is considered an unusual reaction when your skin is exposed to UV radiation from sunlight.
 It can be caused by medications, medical conditions, or genetics.
 The reactions include being photoallergic or phototoxic and each increase the risk of getting skin cancer.
 If you have photosensitivity, you have a high risk of getting skin cancer.
 A phototoxic reaction is the most common and occurs when an oral or topical medication is taken and activated by exposure to UV light.
 The exposed skin becomes reactive almost immediately and a sunburn occurs.
 A photoallergic reaction occurs when UV rays interact with certain ingredients in medications.
 This reaction appears in the form of blisters.

 Avoiding the sun, knowing your skin type, and knowing if you have photosensitivity are three ways to reduce the risk of skin cancer.
-If you are concerned about having skin cancer or need additional tips on how to protect yourself and live in Bloomington, Illinois or its surrounding areas, complete this form.
-Our dermatologists will get in touch to give you a proper diagnosis and begin treatment if needed.
+If you are concerned about having skin cancer or need additional tips on how to protect yourself and live in Bloomington, Illinois or its surrounding areas, contact us.
+Our dermatologists will give you a proper diagnosis and begin treatment if needed.